Regreening project

-Scaling up regreening
+Scaling up the regreening in Tanzania

 After successfully bringing back millions of trees in the Dodoma region, we’re expanding our reach and scale-up the regreening to the neighbouring region Singida from May 2021 onwards.